NVIDIA/numba-cuda/docs/source/user/kernels.rst

 =================

-Most CUDA programming facilities exposed by Numba map directly to the CUDA C language offered by NVidia.
+Most CUDA programming facilities exposed by Numba map directly to the CUDA C language offered by NVIDIA.
 Therefore, it is recommended you read the official `CUDA C programming guide <http://docs.nvidia.com/cuda/cuda-c-programming-guide>`_.